ORFit: One-Pass Learning via Bridging Orthogonal Gradient Descent and Recursive Least-Squares: Conclusion

 \section{Conclusion}

-In this paper, we proposed an algorithm called Orthognoal Recursive Fitting (\orfit{}) to tackle one-pass learning.
+In this paper, we proposed an algorithm called Orthogonal Recursive Fitting ({\sf ORFit}) to tackle one-pass learning.
 We discussed the connection between the proposed method and orthogonal gradient descent (OGD), a practical algorithm in continual learning, as well as the recursive least-squares (RLS), a well-known method from adaptive filtering.
 Through this connection, we explained the advantages of the proposed method and theoretically characterized its behavior.
-Our theoretical findings reveal that \orfit{} attains the same solution as SGD, with much lower time and memory complexities.
-We validated our method and its theoretical properties through several experiments and discussed its extensions to nonlinear settings, relevant for deep learning.
+Our theoretical findings reveal that {\sf ORFit} attains the same solution as SGD\jdiff{, despite being a single-pass algorithm.} We validated our method and its theoretical properties through several experiments and discussed its extensions to nonlinear settings, relevant for deep learning.

 We conclude with several interesting future directions.
-First, although \orfit{} exhibits outstanding performance in the memory-limited setting, some forgetting is still happening.
-It is caused by the information loss from summarizing the orthogonal basis via IPCA.
-Theoretically characterizing how much \orfit{} forgets would be of great importance to understand the practicality of the algorithm.
-Moreover, one can also come up with other methods to summarize the memory such as matrix sketching and compare them with \orfit{}.
+First, although {\sf ORFit} exhibits outstanding performance in the memory-limited setting, some forgetting is still happening. \jdiff{This} is caused by the information loss from summarizing the orthogonal basis via IPCA.
+Theoretically characterizing how much {\sf ORFit} forgets would be of great \jdiff{value}.
+Moreover, one can also come up with other methods to summarize the memory such as matrix sketching\cite{wright2023sketchogd} and compare them with {\sf ORFit}.
 Next, we remark that RLS is a special case of the Kalman filter applied on a static system.
-Based on this connection, another interesting avenue is to build on \orfit{} and devise efficient learning/estimation methods for dynamic systems.
-Lastly, exploring the practicality of \orfit{} in deep learning based on a more comprehensive set of experiments would be of great interest.
+Based on this connection, another interesting avenue \jdiff{would be} to build on {\sf ORFit} and \jdiff{potentially} devise efficient learning/estimation methods for dynamic systems.
+Lastly, exploring the practicality of {\sf ORFit} for deep neural networks based on a comprehensive set of experiments would be of great interest.

+\begin{ack} This work was supported in part by the MIT-IBM Watson AI Lab, MathWorks, the MIT-Amazon Science Hub, and the MIT-Google Program for Computing Innovation.
+The authors acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing computing resources that have contributed to the results reported within this paper.
+The authors also thank Kwangjun Ahn for his valuable input in the early stages of this work. \end{ack}